chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 The Account name is arbitrary and should be a name that is an identifiable.
 The Name will become visable in Spinnaker UI.
 The example account here is "aws-dev-1".

-1. Set Variables for halyard command.
+1. Set environment variables for halyard command.

 export AWS_ACCOUNT_NAME=aws-dev-1 \
 export ACCOUNT_ID=[YOUR_ACCOUNT_ID] \